DESTINED TO BE DIFFERENT: THE GARDEN DISTRICT

 The Garden District became a fashionable enclave of New Orleans’ most successful American citizens.
 Moving “Uptown” to the prestigious Garden District was considered the culmination of one’s achievements.

-LAFAYETTE CEMETERY #1 Please Note: The City of New Orleans has closed the Cemetery for repairs and will not reopen until the Spring of 2020.
+LAFAYETTE CEMETERY #1 Please Note: The City of New Orleans has closed the Cemetery for repairs.
 While the Cemetery is closed The Savvy Native has expanded its Garden District Tour to include historical sites not normally included in our 2 hour tour.

 “Once again, citizens heard the dreaded call of “bring out your dead” given by cart drivers relieving residents of rotting corpses and hauling them to mass graves here and around the city.”